bhakin/Recipe-Rating-Analysis/README.md

   frameborder="0"
 ></iframe>

-From the figure above, I got that the p-value = 0.184.
+From the figure above, the p-value = 0.184.
 Since the significance level is 0.05 then the p-value is larger the significance level because 0.184 > 0.05.
 Therefore, I **fail to reject** the null hypothesis.
-This means that the missingness of `'rating'` **does not depends** on `'carbohydrates (PDV)'` which shows that this is **MCAR (Missing at Completely At Random).**
+This means that the missingness of `'rating'` **does not depends on** `'carbohydrates (PDV)'` which shows that this missingness is **MCAR (Missing at Completely At Random).**

 **Rating and Number of Steps**